I don’t generally suffer from anxiety. It doesn’t mean I don’t get stressed. Of course I do. We all do.

 I still have intense limitations even while happily listening to music.
 I pace all my activities and I can’t be standing or upright for more than 10mins at a time.
 I have severe pain during those 10mins but it won’t cause me to be laid up for days if I adhere to my 10min limit.

-If I try and push through that I generally end up with a new fractures…..yes I have learned the hard way.
+If I try and push through my pain threshold, I generally end up with new fractures…..yes I have learned the hard way.
 Yes, I have been a slow learner.

-So, if you want to try some music distraction therapy to do a task, here’s my tips but please be sensible;
+So, if you want to try some music distraction therapy to do a task, here’s my tips but please be careful;

-- Think through how to go about the task in a way that won’t aggravate your pain beyond what you can handle;
+- Think through how to go about the task in a way you won’t aggravate your pain beyond what you can handle;

 - Set a time limit.
 Start slow and build up to longer tasks as you test your bodies limitations;